Note About The Model Legislation

 - Providing reasonable standards and procedures:

-- for the establishment and meetings of other committees; and
+- a. for the establishment and meetings of other committees; and

-- governing any general or specific delegation of any authority or function of the Commission;
+- b. governing any general or specific delegation of any authority or function of the Commission;

 - Providing reasonable procedures for calling and conducting meetings of the Commission, ensuring reasonable advance notice of all meetings, and providing an opportunity for attendance of such meetings by interested parties, with enumerated exceptions designed to protect the public's interest, the privacy of individuals, and proprietary information, including trade secrets.
 The Commission may meet in closed session only after a majority of the membership votes to close a meeting in whole or in part.
 As soon as practicable, the Commission must make public a copy of the vote to close the meeting revealing the vote of each member with no proxy votes allowed;